ronaldbosma/blog/content/blog/multi-stage-yaml-pipeline-to-create-and-publish-nuget-packages.md

         publishVstsFeed: 'Test'
 ```

-I've decided to use a [normal job](https://docs.microsoft.com/en-us/azure/devops/pipelines/yaml-schema?view=azure-devops&tabs=schema#job) instead of a [deployment job](https://docs.microsoft.com/en-us/azure/devops/pipelines/yaml-schema?view=azure-devops&tabs=schema#deployment-job) .
+I've decided to use a [normal job](https://docs.microsoft.com/en-us/azure/devops/pipelines/yaml-schema?view=azure-devops&tabs=schema#job) instead of a [deployment job](https://docs.microsoft.com/en-us/azure/devops/pipelines/yaml-schema?view=azure-devops&tabs=schema#deployment-job).
 The reason is that you need an environment when using a deployment job (see next section about publishing the release package) and we don't have any need for it at this stage.

 This stage will start automatically after the build stage has succeeded.
 The first step `checkout: none` is to skip the checkout of the repository.
-We don't need any code here.
-Just the prerelease NuGet package which is available as an artifact.
+We don't need any code checked out here.
+We only need the prerelease NuGet package which is available as an artifact.

 That's were the second step comes in.
 The [DownloadPipelineArtifact](https://docs.microsoft.com/en-us/azure/devops/pipelines/tasks/utility/download-pipeline-artifact?view=azure-devops) task will download any artifacts that were published in the pipeline at an earlier stage.
 They will be available in the `$(Pipeline.Workspace)` folder.

-The [NuGetCommand](https://docs.microsoft.com/en-us/azure/devops/pipelines/tasks/package/nuget?view=azure-devops) task will actually publish the prerelease package to an internal Azure DevOps Artifacts feed called 'Test'.
+The [NuGetCommand](https://docs.microsoft.com/en-us/azure/devops/pipelines/tasks/package/nuget?view=azure-devops) task will publish the prerelease package to an internal Azure DevOps Artifacts feed called 'Test'.

 That's everything you need to publish the prerelease package.
 You can give the pipeline another run to see if it works.

 ### Publish release package to nuget.org

 The last stage will publish the release version of the NuGet package to nuget.org.
-But before we can edit the YAML pipeline we'll need to make some preparations.
+But before we proceed we'll need to make some preparations.

 #### Create new environment